The new FADP and the cookie banner confusion: what are the latest rules?

 In the case of Switzerland, this question can be answered by taking a look at the Telecommunications Act (TCA).
 This states, in Art.
 45c TCA, that “processing of data on external equipment by means of transmission using telecommunications techniques is permitted only […] if users are informed about the processing and its purpose and are informed that they may refuse to allow processing.”

 Accordingly, in principle, the use of cookies and other technologies in Switzerland does not require consent, as long as the user does not assert their right of refusal or the relevant website uses methods that do not involve personal data.
 According to Swiss law, it’s sufficient to provide information on processing and the right of refusal.
-Asking for consent via a cookie banner is not required.

 However, it is also conceivable that information about the processing and its purpose or the right of refusal does not even have to be provided.
 After all, the obligation set out in the Telecommunications Act only exists in those circumstances in which the following prerequisites are met: